 When you breathe in (inhale), air goes into the nose or mouth, down the trachea and into the bronchi and bronchioles.
 At the end of the bronchioles, tiny air sacs called alveoli are surrounded by small blood vessels (capillaries).

-Inhaled oxygen passes through the alveoli into the blood, while the waste gas (carbon dioxide) moves from the blood into the alveoli.
-When you breathe out (exhale), carbon dioxide is removed from the body and released back into the air.
+When the inhaled air reaches the alveoli, oxygen passes into the blood in the capillaries and waste gas (carbon dioxide) passes out.
+When you breathe out (exhale), carbon dioxide is removed from the body and released into the air.

 Types of lung cancer

 |NSCLC (about 85% of lung cancers) may be classified as: